Buying a Franchise Can be Costly, so It is Important to Know What Those Costs Are

 Advertising Fees

-Another fee that franchise owners are responsible for is the advertising fee.
+Another cost of buying into a franchise is the advertising fee.
 This fee is collected by the franchisor in order to better advertise the franchise business to the community.
 The franchisor usually collects monthly and calculated by a percentage of your earnings.
 While the average fee usually ranges between 1 to 4 percent, some franchisors charge a flat rate while others don’t charge the advertising fee at all.
 It can differ among franchising opportunities.

 While you aren’t collecting this fee as a franchise owner, you should know that this fee is separate from the franchisor’s earnings from royalties.
 This franchise cost should be considered as funds collected “in trust” to market and advertise the franchise business.